Angry and agile - anarchists give police hard time at Hamburg G20

 Hamburg locals watched the violence unfold from their balconies on Thursday night, as police officers in full riot gear chased groups of mostly teenage Black Bloc activists who splintered when they saw the police approach, hiding in alleys on a hill on the northern bank of the Elbe River.

-The militants' youthful agility helps them evade arrest by policemen hampered by heavy anti-riot armour and age.
+The militants' youthful agility helps them evade arrest by policemen hampered by heavy anti-riot armor and age.
 Only 29 activists have been arrested so far and more than 100 policemen have been injured.

 Outside an underground station near the summit venue, riot police officers readying for an advancing group of protesters told a German woman driving a large black Audi with two children to speed away, as her luxury vehicle could be a target.